Ruhnu

 Ruhnu (Runö; Roņu sala; Rūnõmō) is an Estonian island in the Gulf of Riga in the Baltic Sea.
 Its territory of 11.9 km2 is administratively part of Saare maakond (county).
 Ruhnu lies geographically closer to the coast of Courland on the mainland of Latvia than it is to any point in the rest of Estonia.
-With less than 150 official residents, the Ruhnu vald (parish) has the smallest population of Estonia's 79 municipalities.
+With fewer than 150 official residents, the Ruhnu vald (parish) has the smallest population of Estonia's 79 municipalities.
 Before 1944, it was for centuries populated by ethnic Swedes and traditional Swedish law was used.

 Important Bird Area

 The island has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant numbers of long-tailed ducks and velvet scoters, both wintering and on passage.

 Climate

 The Estonian Environmental Agency owns a meteorological station in Ruhnu.

 Ruhnu has an oceanic climate (Cfb).
 Precipitation amounts are quite moderate for an oceanic type of climate.